waynerad/samesync/README.md

 You will need sqlite3.
 This is the one external dependency beyond the standard Go libraries and the packages that come with this GitHub repository.

 $ go get github.com/mattn/go-sqlite3

+If you are using Windows, you are in for a huge headache at this point because this sqlite3 package will not install on Windows without gcc, which is the default C compiler for Unix-style systems (which includes all Linuxes and Mac, because Mac uses BSD Unix under the hood).
+Getting gcc to work on Windows is hard.
+Maybe someday we'll have a proper Windows installer that will install pre-compiled binaries on your system like most Windows programs, but we're not at that stage yet.

 Ok, now let's get on with the setup process: